 You need your passport to enter, like any foreign country.
 There won’t be a stamp.

-You will need a letter from your car hire company to bring your car across the border.
+If you’re driving, you’ll need a letter from your car hire company to bring your car across the border.

 Final thoughts on travelling in Transnistria

-Transnistria is unlike anywhere we have ever been before.
-It has an element of the unknown, which is an appealing reason to visit.
-It’s a place with a lot of misconceptions.
-Come with an open mind.
-Find someone who speaks English, talk to them, ask them about Transnistria, about the current state of things.
-Ask them whatever it is you want to know.
-After spending a few days here, and having your questions answered, you will leave with a better and more accurate understanding than the preconceived ideas that you may have arrived with.
-You probably won’t understand all of the history, the occupations, or the annexation attempts, politics are never easy.
-What you will understand is that ordinary people live here.
-They have jobs, they go to work and school.
-They have dreams.
-Come to Transnistria to meet these people, to see their country, to appreciate it.
-Come to Transnistria to broaden your mind.
+Transnistria is unlike anywhere we’ve ever been.
+It carries an element of the unknown, which is part of its appeal.
+It’s a place with a lot of misconceptions, so come with an open mind.
+Find someone who speaks English and ask them about Transnistria, its current situation, and anything else you want to know.
+After spending a few days here, and having your questions answered, you will leave with a more accurate understanding than the preconceived ideas you may have arrived with.